-&lt;sup>2 Legislation received from some Member States :

-1. (I) The labour law of People's Republic of China

-(II) Rules for the Administration of Employment of Foreigners in China

-Labour Law No.28 of the year 1969 (Oil sector), Kuwait

-Migrant workers act of Philippines, Republic Act No. 8042 " Act To Institute The Policies of Overseas Employment and Establish a higher Standard of Protection and Promotion of the Welfare of Migrant Workers, Their Families and Overseas Filipinos.
-In Distress and for other purposes"

-Situation of Foreign and Migrant Worker in Qatar

-Chapter 150 of Foreign Employment Agency Act, 1981 of Sri Lanka.

-5. The item was again discussed during the 38th session (Accra, 1999) and the Secretary General was requested to consider convening an openended working group for in-depth consideration of issues related to migrant workers.

-6. In the year 2000 a fresh impetus was given to the work on this topic when the International Organization of Migration (IOM) and AALCO entered into a Co-operation Agreement on the $6^{th}$ of October 2000.
-One of the tangible outcomes of that Agreement was the organization of a one day Special Meeting in conjunction with the $40^{th}$ session of AALCO to discuss some legal problems and issues related to migration.

-7. The deliberations on the topic at the Special Meeting recognized that globalization had created movements of population both legal and illegal, raising a number of problems and the solution lay in seeking enhanced regional as well as bilateral co-operation between countries of origin and destination and harmonization of their interests.
-It was emphasized that migration constitutes an important yet complex policy concern for many governments in the light of its relationship with social, economic, cultural, public health and security issues.
-Regarding migrant workers in particular, many States of origin and States of destination/employment are grappling with considerations, which could help secure comprehensive measures designed to bring effective and durable solutions to migration challenges, including those related to migrant workers.

-8. While domestic measures related to migrant workers as adopted by States of Origin and States of Destination/Employment may be very effective, co-operation through bilateral and multilateral agreements can serve to establish an important framework for collaboration among these States.
+- 8. While domestic measures related to migrant workers as adopted by States of Origin and States of Destination/Employment may be very effective, co-operation through bilateral and multilateral agreements can serve to establish an important framework for collaboration among these States.
 These agreements could facilitate labour migration processes, reduce abuses in recruitment, placement and employment and decrease incidents involving violations of the rights of migrant workers.
-Such bilateral and multilateral agreements could be especially useful in situations where the number of migrant workers going from a State of Origin to a State of Destination/Employment is particularly large.

-9. Against this backdrop, Resolution SP/1 "Special Meeting on Some Legal Aspects of Migration" adopted on 24 June 2001 at the 40th Session of AALCO (New Delhi HQ) inter alia directed the Secretariat to explore the feasibility of drafting a Model Agreement for Co-operation among Member States on issues related to migrant workers" and requested the Secretary General to consider the possibility of convening an open-ended working group for in-depth consideration of these issues.

-10. Pursuant to that mandate the present draft model Agreement was prepared by the AALCO Secretariat in collaboration with the IOM.
-The draft model agreement contains 20 articles and preamble.
+Such bilateral and multilateral agreements could be especially useful in situations where the number of migrant workers going from a State of Origin to a State of Destination/Employment is particularly large. - 9.
+Against this backdrop, Resolution SP/1 "Special Meeting on Some Legal Aspects of Migration" adopted on 24 June 2001 at the 40th Session of AALCO (New Delhi HQ) inter alia directed the Secretariat to explore the feasibility of drafting a "Model Agreement for Co-operation among Member States on Issues Related to Migrant Workers" and requested the Secretary General to consider the possibility of convening an open-ended Working Group for in-depth consideration of these issues. - 10.
+Pursuant to that mandate the present draft Model Agreement was prepared by the AALCO Secretariat in collaboration with the IOM.
+The draft model agreement contains 20 articles and the preamble.
 The legislation received by the Secretariat from some Member States has been reflected in the draft Agreement.
-International Conventions concerned have also been taken in due consideration when the Agreement was drafted.
+International Conventions concerned have also been taken in due consideration when the Agreement was drafted3.
 Such an instrument could serve as a Model Regional Co-operation Agreement between Member States in matters concerning the protection of migrant workers and the management of migration.
-It could also help Member States to enact bilateral agreements.

-II.
-Consideration of the Item during the 41st Session

-1. It may be recalled that the text of the draft Model Agreement was circulated to all Member States in English as well as in Arabic, at the $41^{st}$ session with a view to seeking comments and suggestions during the Session held in Abuja (Nigeria) from 15 - 19 July 2002.

-2. Due to time constraint at the 41st session the draft Agreement was not well deliberated.
-However, some comments were made by a number of delegations, such as Japan, Republic of Korea and Indonesia.
-It has been realized that the topic legal protection of migrant workers is an important
+It could also help Member States to enact bilateral agreements. - 11.
+There have been various developments at the international level regarding the protection of migrant workers and the orderly management of migration.
+Therefore, the present report contains, apart from emphasizing on the work of AALCO on model Agreement, recent developments at the international level on the issue of migration.

-&lt;sup>3 Some of the international conventions which have been taken into account in the preparation of the Agreement:
+Some of the international conventions which have been taken into account in the preparation of the Agreement:

-(1) The International Convention on the Protection of the Rights of All Migrant Members of Their Families;
+(1) The International Convention on the Protection of the Rights of All Migrant Members of Their Families: